 Operating on two D-batteries located in its base, the Power Mite Table Saw offered many of the features of its much larger counterpart, including an adjustable fence, blade guard, and mitre block on top of a die-cast table.
 Turning the red plastic adjustment wheel allowed a child to raise and lower the metal blade.
 A replacement blade was included with the packaging.

-To quell potential parental safety concerns, Ideal’s advertising positioned the toy as “not intended for hobby use,” relegating it to cutting thin sheets of balsa wood and Styrofoam, which Ideal conveniently sold packaged in individual packages of build materials.
+To quell potential parental safety concerns, Ideal’s advertising positioned the toy as “not intended for hobby use,” relegating it to cutting thin sheets of balsa wood and Styrofoam, which Ideal conveniently sold packaged in individual packages of building materials.

 Note: If you buy something using the eBay link in this story, we may earn a small commission.
+Thank you for supporting independent toy journalism!